New Hope Creek

 Land that drains into New Hope Creek is known as its watershed.
 Most of the New Hope Creek watershed is in Orange County.
 The watershed includes the Town of Chapel Hill, part of the Duke University campus, and commercial areas such as South Square.
 It also covers the southwestern part of Durham County.

 Water from New Hope Creek flows into Jordan Lake.
 From there it flows into the Haw River and then to the Cape Fear River.
 This river is the only one in North Carolina that empties directly into the Atlantic Ocean.

 Stormwater Services staff tracks water quality at seven sites in New Hope Creek.
 The health and cleanliness of the watershed are reported in Durham’s annual State of Our Streams Report.
 In years when staff is able to take a wide variety of tests, the watershed is also given a score.
-New Hope Creek was last given a score of 78 in 2017.
+New Hope Creek was last given a score of 77 in 2019.
 This compares to a "C" letter grade.
-This was unchanged from the 2015 score.
+This was down from a score of 78 in 2017.
 This score was given because of: